Hello! Welcome back for another blog post~

 Or right under my nose, and I wouldn’t even know it.

 I love how this book includes characters which are ultimately flawed emotionally and morally, I love how that made this book feel so raw and real.
 Most of the time, heroines have this innocent, timid, and kind attitude, Penelope Douglas emphasized it on the end of this book, but Ryen Trevarrow is the complete opposite of what we expect for a female protagonist and I LOVE IT.
 She may be flawed, pretentious, and all, but in the end, she realizes her mistakes and redeems herself.
 I love stories like that.

 I also want to mention how Misha is so problematic and complicated at times like there were times where I constantly question his actions, but in the end, everything will be reasoned out and all will make sense.
 You can’t judge someone because of their actions, especially if we don’t know the whole story.

 - THIS BOOK GAVE ME A TORNADO OF FEELINGS

 This book gave me all the feels I’ve wanted from a book!
-I cried, I laughed, I SWOONED, I got shocked, I got angry, I felt various kinds of emotions!
+I cried I laughed, I SWOONED, I got shocked, I got angry, I felt various kinds of emotions!
 This is legit one of my most favorite books of all time in terms of how vivid and vibrant the emotion it possesses!
-I love reading books which releases all the raw emotions inside of me, this is definitely an emotional roller-coaster ride!
+I love reading books that release all the raw emotions inside of me, this is an emotional roller-coaster ride!
 The big reveal at the end is also so shocking I didn’t saw it coming!

 - PASSIONATE AND SINCERE